Itchy Dog: Causes and Natural Treatments

 If you live in an arid, dry climate, your dog’s skin may simply be reacting to the lack of moisture, or you may not be providing enough fresh water to keep your dog hydrated and their skin nourished.

 There’s a possibility that your dog’s itchy skin is caused by an overactive or underactive thyroid.
-Your thyroid helps regulate hormones, which help keep the skin healthy.
+Your thyroid helps regulate hormones that help keep the skin healthy.
 If your dog is also lethargic, inactive, or is losing and gaining weight, a thyroid disorder may be the cause.
 If you suspect this is the case, it’s time to make a visit to a holistic veterinarian.

 Lastly, your dog’s reason for licking or biting may be psychological.
 Dogs who are bored or anxious may be fixated on a certain patch of skin.
 In cases like this, and even in some where there is a perceivable medical cause for the licking and scratching, the self-trauma can be worse than the actual origin of the itch.